miohtama/capitalgram/posts/filecoin.md

 This is writing big chunks of data times, reading a few times IO pattern.
 Websites internally store uploaded files somewhere, and often they do it  in AWS S3, the market leader of storage services since 2006.

 Internal storage users care only about price, speed and latency (and data privacy, but you can encrypt everything).
-Offering a drop-in replacement for S3 is a no-brainer if FileCoin can match in speed and latency categories.
+Offering a drop-in replacement for S3 is a no-brainer if Filecoin can match in speed and latency categories.

 It should be possible, as [Storj already does this](https://tardigrade.io/).